santiperez/base-express/README.md

 **start:production**: Starts the application with the production configuration.
 **test**: Runs the unit tests.
 **acceptances**: Runs the acceptances tests.
+**coverage**: Runs the acceptances and unit tests and creates a coverage report with Istambul.
 **lint**: Lints the /src and /test folders.
 **lint:fix**: Fixes linting errors of the /src and /test folders.
 **security**: Finds vulnerabilities.
-**check**: Runs acceptance and unit tests, lints code, checks for npm updates and security.
+**check**: Runs coverage task, lints code, checks for npm updates and security.

 ##Usage